p3et/dmgm/README.md

 #### Characteristic Subgraph Mining

-A descendant of FSM.
+[Characteristic Subgraph Mining (CSM)](https://dbs.uni-leipzig.de/file/CCP.pdf) is a descendant of FSM.
 Suppose a graph collection can be categorized into two kinds of graphs, let's say As and Bs.
 In such cases not globally frequent by signigicant patterns of As and Bs can be point of interest.
 To calculate significance the frequency of a pattern must be known for As and Bs altough it might be only frequent in A. There two naive solutions to this problem:

-Either
-+ determine all pattern frequencies withour a support threshold
++ Either determine all pattern frequencies withour a support threshold

-or
-+ extract only frequent patterns from all categories and get missing values by [subgraph isomorphism testing](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem) aka graph pattern matching.
++ or extract only frequent patterns from all categories and get missing values by [subgraph isomorphism testing](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem) aka graph pattern matching.

 Both solutions are inefficient.
-Thus, DMGM implements [Characteristic Subgraph Mining](https://dbs.uni-leipzig.de/file/CCP.pdf).
-This algorithm determines all pattern that are frequent in at least one category.
+Thus, DMGM implements an efficient algorithm which determines all pattern that are frequent in at least one category.
 Thus, input graphs must be categorized by setting the `DmgmConstants.PropertyKeys.CATEGORY` property with a `String` value.
 If this is only done for a part of the input graphs, a default category will be used for the remaining ones.
 The application is similar to FSM:

 ```java
 CollectionToCollectionOperator operator = new PatternMiningBuilder(database, parallel)